grape-oauth2/grape_oauth2/README.md

     # Returns associated Resource Owner instance.
     # Can return `nil` (for Client Credentials flow as an example).
     # For ORM objects it can be an association (`belongs_to :resource_owner` for ActiveRecord).
   end

+  def scopes
+    # Returns Access Token authorised set of scopes.
+Can be a space-separated String,
+    # Array or any object, that responds to `to_a`.
+  end

   def expired?